 The QR can be of anything for example Link, Text, Email, Location, Phone, SMS, WhatsApp, Skype, Zoom, WiFi, V-Card, Event, PayPal, BitCoin, etc.

-One of the best sites that offer FREE service for creating high-quality and creative QR codes is QR Code Panda.
+One of the best sites that offer FREE services for creating high-quality and creative QR codes is QR Code Panda.
 It offers tons of features to design custom QR codes with logos and multiple options.

 This article mainly consists of 3 parts, so this is a bonus article: